Last updated: 2026-02-14

 Category Cursor Windsurf Winner

 IDE Support Cursor is a standalone code editor that is a fork of VS Code.
 This allows users to import their existing VS Code extensions, themes, and keybindings with a single click.
-Multiple IDEs supported Tie
+Windsurf is a standalone VS Code-based editor.
+Also offers extensions for VS Code, JetBrains IDEs, and Neovim.
+Tie

 The Bottom Line